Challenger Sale: 5 Types of Sales Reps

 Obviously there’s a lot more to say about making a “Challenger Sale” (in fact they wrote a book!) but the key take-away was that your sales process needs to do more than negotiate a price: you need to bring valuable domain expertise to your prospects.

 Of course “challenging” your prospects is not easy.
 You need to understand the space AND your product better than they do – and of course, you don’t have to do it alone Demo Gorilla is a great way to pull the best resources from your entire team into the conversation.
-Book a demo today.
+Ask about a demo coaching session today.